Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/energiehuis/notawerkgroep/2025-02-18/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-03-03T09:34:53.125Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-03T09:52:38.907Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.

-2025-03-03T09:34:53.127Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-03T09:52:38.908Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model) and fallback URI (http://todo.com/) will be assigned.

-2025-03-03T09:34:53.127Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:OSLO-Organisatie:OSLO²_usecase_Organisatie_publiekeOrganisatie) and fallback URI (http://todo.com/) will be assigned.
+2025-03-03T09:52:38.908Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:OSLO-Organisatie:OSLO²_usecase_Organisatie_publiekeOrganisatie) and fallback URI (http://todo.com/) will be assigned.

-2025-03-03T09:34:53.127Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:RDFS) and fallback URI (http://todo.com/) will be assigned.
+2025-03-03T09:52:38.908Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:RDFS) and fallback URI (http://todo.com/) will be assigned.

-2025-03-03T09:34:53.127Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:EDTF) and fallback URI (http://todo.com/) will be assigned.
+2025-03-03T09:52:38.908Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:EDTF) and fallback URI (http://todo.com/) will be assigned.

-2025-03-03T09:34:53.127Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:W3C-Time) and fallback URI (http://todo.com/) will be assigned.
+2025-03-03T09:52:38.908Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:W3C-Time) and fallback URI (http://todo.com/) will be assigned.

-2025-03-03T09:34:53.127Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:OSLO-Persoon:OSLO²_usecase_Persoon_identificatiePersoon) and fallback URI (http://todo.com/) will be assigned.
+2025-03-03T09:52:38.909Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:OSLO-Persoon:OSLO²_usecase_Persoon_identificatiePersoon) and fallback URI (http://todo.com/) will be assigned.

-2025-03-03T09:34:53.127Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:QUDT) and fallback URI (http://todo.com/) will be assigned.
+2025-03-03T09:52:38.909Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:QUDT) and fallback URI (http://todo.com/) will be assigned.

-2025-03-03T09:34:53.127Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:skos) and fallback URI (http://todo.com/) will be assigned.
+2025-03-03T09:52:38.909Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:skos) and fallback URI (http://todo.com/) will be assigned.

-2025-03-03T09:34:53.127Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:Schema.org) and fallback URI (http://todo.com/) will be assigned.
+2025-03-03T09:52:38.909Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:Schema.org) and fallback URI (http://todo.com/) will be assigned.

-2025-03-03T09:34:53.128Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:Model:FOAF) and fallback URI (http://todo.com/) will be assigned.

-2025-03-03T09:34:53.131Z warn: [ConnectorConverterHandler]: Connector (verrichtDoor) does not have a package tag defined.
+2025-03-03T09:52:38.912Z warn: [ConnectorConverterHandler]: Connector (verrichtDoor) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-03-03T09:34:53.131Z warn: [ConnectorConverterHandler]: Connector (verricht) does not have a package tag defined.
+2025-03-03T09:52:38.913Z warn: [ConnectorConverterHandler]: Connector (verricht) does not have a package tag defined.
 Trying to determine the correct base URI based on the source and destination objects their package.

-2025-03-03T09:34:53.135Z warn: [ConverterHandler]: Entity with path Model:Model:Schema.org:OpeningsurenSpecificatie has an empty value for tag ap-usageNote-nl.
+2025-03-03T09:52:38.916Z warn: [ConverterHandler]: Entity with path Model:Model:Schema.org:OpeningsurenSpecificatie has an empty value for tag ap-usageNote-nl.

 #||# -------------------------------------